Signs of a Healthy Isopod Colony

 Stable Enclosure Conditions

-Healthy colonies exist in enclosures with stable humidity, good airflow, and a well-balanced substrate ecosystem.
+Healthy colonies depend on consistent humidity, proper airflow, and a well-balanced substrate ecosystem.

 Normal Molting Behaviour

 Isopods grow by molting their exoskeleton in two stages.
-Regular molting without excessive deaths is another indicator of a healthy colony.
+Regular molting without increased mortality is a strong indicator of colony health.

 Consistent Feeding

-Healthy isopods actively feed on organic materials including leaf litter, decomposing wood, vegetables, and other foods offered within the enclosure.
+Healthy colonies actively feed on organic materials such as leaf litter, decomposing wood, vegetables, and supplemental foods.

 Final Thoughts

-A healthy isopod colony shows steady breeding, active behaviour, and stable environmental conditions.
-By monitoring these indicators, keepers can quickly recognise when a colony is thriving.
+A healthy isopod colony displays steady breeding, active behaviour, and stable environmental conditions.
+Monitoring these signs allows you to detect problems early and keep your colony thriving.